+Windows: NTFS

-- Windows[®]: NTFS - Extended file systems: EXT2, EXT3, and EXT4
+Extended file systems: EXT2, EXT3, and EXT4

 File-level indexing does not affect the size of the backup.
 However, it increases the size of the backup index and the total backup time.
-The amount of time taken to perform file-level indexing depends on several factors, including the number of files, fragmentation of files on the volumes, network traffic, and load on the Hyper-V Server.
+The amount of time taken to perform file-level indexing depends on several factors.
+These factors include the number of files, fragmentation of files on the volumes, network traffic, and load on the Hyper-V Server.

 The plug-in also supports volumes managed by Logical Volume Manager (LVM) on Linux-based systems and Logical Disk Manager (LDM) on Windows-based systems as single or spanned disks.
-It does not support Windows Server 2012 ReFS (Resilient File System) and Striped Disks or Storage Spaces.
+It does not support Windows Server 2012 or 2016 ReFS (Resilient File System) and Striped Disks or Storage Spaces.